XyLe-GBP/ATRACTool/README.md

 # Important

-This application has been ported to .NET6.0.
+## This project is no longer supported.
-Therefore, this version will be unsupported in the near future.
+Please use the .NET ported version of [ATRACTool Reloaded](https://github.com/XyLe-GBP/ATRACTool-Reloaded) from now on.
-Please use the [ported version](https://github.com/XyLe-GBP/ATRACTool-Reloaded) in the future.
+The ported version includes multi-language support, additional functionality and bug fixes.

-The port includes support for multiple languages, additional features and bug fixes.
+This version can still be used, but we are not responsible for any problems that may occur.

 # ATRACTool